 By working on (and if applicable, assessed through) by learning to write formal assertions within code.
 Assessed through closed exam by learning to write assertions using mathematical notations.
-Assessed thrugh closed exam by learning formal characterisations of the notion of correctness by learning the mathematical principles of correctness by learning about formal modelling Stage 4 Systems Architecture (SYAR) Progress towards PLO Students will be able to critically assess how an appropriate system can be developed, in a wider variety of complex scenarios at different levels of abstraction Students will be able to apply a new range of terminology and modelling approaches Students will be able to evaluate trade-offs between different design solutions Students will be able to make pragmatic decisions over the whole development and maintenance lifecycle Students increase their ability to manage their own time and that of others, to organise work into manageable parts, to plan their team's time and to work towards a common objective able to comprehend, Students will be able to identify legal, ethical, professional and societal responsibilities Students will be able to comprehend the motivation and impact of cutting- edge research By working on (and if applicable, assessed through) by analysing how systems may or may not deliver the expected quality attributes.
+Assessed through closed exam by learning formal characterisations of the notion of correctness by learning the mathematical principles of correctness by learning about formal modelling Stage 4 Systems Architecture (SYAR) Progress towards PLO Students will be able to critically assess how an appropriate system can be developed, in a wider variety of complex scenarios at different levels of abstraction Students will be able to apply a new range of terminology and modelling approaches Students will be able to evaluate trade-offs between different design solutions Students will be able to make pragmatic decisions over the whole development and maintenance lifecycle Students increase their ability to manage their own time and that of others, to organise work into manageable parts, to plan their team's time and to work towards a common objective Students will be able to comprehend, distill and explain complex scenarios and development challenges Students will be able to identify legal, ethical, professional and societal responsibilities Students will be able to comprehend the motivation and impact of cutting- edge research By working on (and if applicable, assessed through) by analysing how systems may or may not deliver the expected quality attributes.
 Assessed by closed exam, in which students will be expected to consider diffeent ways of using computational thinking at different levels of abstraction to solve complex problems which address significant real-world problems by learning to design and analyse systems by considering a range of business drivers by analysing alternative approaches to development.
 In the closed exam, students will define and address complex engineering trade-offs, designing and justifying the architecture to support the overall development lifecycle by taking part in practicals and a group system design exercise by taking part in lecture discussions and through the seminars given as part of the assessment by considering the potential impact of how systems are developed and operated by taking part in lecture discussions and through the assessment

-Stage 4 ISM CS AI MEng Progress towards Students will Students will Students learn Students will be Students will Students will be Stuge 4 Project (PRIA) PLO learn how to how to engineer gain awareness able to ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' apply AI solutions to · of issues of contribute in an principles to problems in expound existing original way to , deliver working which academic an established apply new Al systems in time computation computational integrity in area of research techniques and to answer a forms a problems, and computer or development ideas and will project brief, and significant part explain their own science within AI, learn critical and to ask questions approach to such demonstrating a experimental of the project problems and practical skills brief or refine it how they have understanding of as needed evaluated their how established own approach, techniques of and will be able research and to tailor their enquiry are used writing and to create and presentation to a interpret general, knowledge informed audience succinctly and consistently
+Stage 4 ISM CS MEng Progress towards 1.
+Students will Students will Students learn Students will be Students will Students will be Stage 4 Project (PRIF) PLO learn how to how to engineer gain awareness able to Tojece (Film) solutions to • of issues of contribute in an systems problems in expound existing original way to • software and/or which academic an established hardware computation • • integrity in area of research engineering forms a problems, and computer or development, li ideas and will principles to significant part explain their own science demonstrating a learn critical and deliver working approach to such practical experimental systems in time problems and understanding of ! skills to answer a how they have how established project brief, and evaluated their techniques of to ask questions own approach, research and of the project and will be able enquiry are used brief or refine it to tailor their to create and as needed writing and interpret presentation to a knowledge general, informed audience succinctly and consistently